Sony FE 16-35mm F4 G PZ Lens Review

 FTM (Full Time Manual) focusing is supported via Sony's DMF (Direct Manual Focus) AF mode with the shutter release half-pressed or the AF-ON button pressed.
 This lens has an AF/MF switch, allowing this frequently used camera setting to be changed without accessing the menu system.

-Sony FE PZ 16-35mm F4 G Lens Side View with Hood
+Sony FE 16-35mm F4 G PZ Lens Side View with Hood

-The Sony FE PZ 16-35mm F4 G Lens has a fine-sharp-ribbed rubberized focus ring ideally positioned forward of the zoom ring.
+The Sony FE 16-35mm F4 G PZ Lens has a fine-sharp-ribbed rubberized focus ring ideally positioned forward of the zoom ring.
 This ring is modest in size and raised noticeably from the zoom ring immediately behind it, making it easy to find.

 The focus ring turns smoothly, has light resistance and no play, and the 165° of MF rotation adjusts focusing at an ideal rate, allowing precise manual focusing even at close distances.
 This is a linear response MF ring, facilitating marks for repeatable distances.
 Overall, this lens provides a good quality manual focus experience.